quay/enhancements/enhancements/oci-artifact.md

 ### User Stories [optional]

-#### As an artifact developer I want to successfully push and pull OCI Artifacts to Quay
+#### As an artifact developer I want to push and pull OCI Artifacts to Quay

 OCI Artifacts are identified by the `application/vnd.oci.artifact.manifest.v1+json` media type.
 They are also composed of different fields than OCI Images, thus Quay should treat them differently when parsing.

+#### As a Quay user I want the Quay UI to show which artifacts are connected to my images

+To enable future use by the referrers API, the connection between an OCI Artifact and an OCI Image (expressed via the `subect` property) must be expressed in the database level.

+The UI can consume this information via Quay v1 API.

 #### As a Quay user I want artifacts in my repository to not get GC'd